 Best driving roads in Wales – The Elan Valley

 You’ve watched BBC’s Top Gear enough times over the years to know Wales has some quite amazing scenery.
 But where are the best driving roads in Wales and is there one you should do more than the others?
-I asked myself the same thing after the UK “lockdown” and headed off exploring to find out.
+I asked myself the same thing, so once the UK lockdown had ended and Wales had reopened, I headed off exploring to find out.

 I’m all for experiences rather than things, even if you need a “thing” in the first place to have an experience with!
 Making a specific driving trip to Wales had always been high up on my “things to do list”.